MaxEaton/PythonCompiler/README.md

 ## Features

-* **AST-based Parsing**
+* **Custom Parsing with Lark**
-  Uses Python's `ast` module to parse source code into an Abstract Syntax Tree for easy analysis and evaluation.
+  Uses Lark to implement a custom lexer and parser for the Python subset, enabling precise syntax control and incremental grammar development.

 * **Unary Operations**
   Supports unary minus operator (`-x`).